kit-ty-kate/opam-alpha-repository/README.md

 opam repo add alpha git://github.com/kit-ty-kate/opam-alpha-repository.git
 ```

-This will add the `beta` remote as a non-default extra source of opam
+This will add the `alpha` remote as a non-default extra source of opam
 packages.

 ## Side note on the OCaml Beta Repository